 Ever fancied visiting a tropical paradise?

 In Costa Rica, as in most countries in the world, it’s the rural areas that need help and assistance the most; outside the cities resources tend to dry up and children are left with far less opportunities.
-Luckily for you, rural Costa Rica is also home to some of the most inspiring scenery this side of the National Geographic channel and these schools in particular provide a stunning backdrop to your time here.
-They are located in and around the small village of La Fortuna in the Central Valley, right by the stunning Arenal Volcano, although not too close!
+Luckily for you, rural Costa Rica is also home to some of the most inspiring scenery and these schools in particular provide a stunning backdrop to your time here.
+They are located in and around the small village of La Fortuna in the Central Valley, right by the amazing Arenal Volcano, although not too close!
 You will be working as an English teaching assistant alongside the local teachers in the schools during the English lessons schedule and you will be a welcome resource appreciated by children and staff alike.

 Fancy learning some Spanish to give you a good start in country?
 Why not add on two weeks Spanish Language school before you start your volunteering.
 Call us now to find out more.